overlookinfra/forge_community_data/README.md

 If you want to run the scheulded Rake task right away, you can do:

     $ heroku run bundle exec rake job:import_if_sunday

+## Testing Locally

+To set up testing on your localhost, you will need to do a few things.
+If you have not already done so, install the needed gems:

+	$ bundle install

+Make sure [PostgreSQL](http://www.postgresql.org/download/) is installed on your computer.
+Then create the database in the shell:

+	$ createdb pull_requests

+Then create the tables for your database:

+	$ bundle exec rake db:migrate

+Then import your data (requires [Personal API Access Token](https://github.com/settings/applications)):

+	$ bundle exec rake job:import PCD_GITHUB_OAUTH_TOKEN=<your_token>

+Importing may take a while.
+Then:

+	$ foreman start

+If all goes well, you will be able to access your app at [http://localhost:5000](http://localhost:5000)

 ## Development